-In SOFCs, both conductivity of the oxide-ion conductor (the electrolyte) and the need for a three-phase composite or boundary of a mixed conducting oxide, and oxide electrolyte and pore space (Figure 2.2) [129].
-The fundamental atomistic/level understanding of the factors that control ionic mobility and trapping of defects e.g., in perovskites with high ionic conductivity such as the ordered double perovskite $GdBaCo_2O{5+x}$ and doped lanthanum gallates Efficient electrocatalysis of the oxygen reduction reaction becomes limiting as the operating temperature is reduced.
+For SOFCs, research if focused on improving the conductivity of the oxide-ion conductor (the electrolyte) and the three-phase composite or boundary of a mixed conducting oxide, and oxide electrolyte and pore space (Fig. 2.2) [129].
+The fundamental atomistic/level understanding of the factors that control ionic mobility and trapping of defects is being studied, e.g., in perovskites with high ionic conductivity such as the ordered double perovskite $GdBaCo_2O{5+,x}$ and doped lanthanum gallates.
+Development in these areas should improve SOFCs as electrocatalysis of the oxygen reduction reaction becomes limiting as the operating temperature is reduced.

 The transport reaction network in the porous three-phase boundary is very complex and consequently there is little fundamental understanding of how the properties of the mixed conductor determine the relative rates and contributions from the various processes and the overall electrode performance.
-It is clear that there are a great many interfaces to consider in materials used for applications in high temperature electrochemical devices.
+It is clear that there are a great many interfaces to consider in materials used for applications in high-temperature electrochemical devices.
 There are homogeneous interfaces such as grain boundaries which can have a deleterious effect upon the transport of ions in polycrystalline materials, and heterogeneous interfaces in materials such as polycrystalline composites.
 Simpler architectures are needed to understand property/reactivity relationships.
 The study of stability (structure) of the electrodes under real operating conditions and the role that O-defects play in controlling mobility remains an important area for research.